ibmruntimes/vsam.js/README.md

 * The first argument is the VSAM dataset name.
 * The second argument is the JSON object derived from the schema file.
-* The value returned is a vsam file handle.
+* The value returned is a vsam dataset handle.
 The rest of this readme describes the operations that can be performed on this object.
 * Usage notes:
-  * On opening a vsam file, the cursor is placed at the first record.
+  * On opening a vsam dataset, the cursor is placed at the first record.
   * On error, this function with throw an exception.

-## Closing a vsam file
+## Closing a vsam dataset

 ```js
 vsamObj.close((err) => { /* Handle error. */ });